Suveshtr/ContentAndComments/frontend/README.md

     - navigate to post detail page and click on `Delet Comment` link on the comment that needs deletion
     - a confirmation pop up will be diaplayed to confirm the deletion or cancel the deletion
     - on clicking the `Yes` confirmation the comment shall be deleted and post detail page will be displayed without   the deleted comment

+* How to sort posts and/or comments posts and comments can be sorted by the number of votes or by the date of creation of the posts/comments.
+    - The posts can be sorted by clicking on the `green circle icon` with a drop-down sign on the main page.
+    - the options to sort by date or votes can be selected as desired and the posts shall be displayed accordingly
+    - the comments can be sorted by navigating to post details page and this page will display the same sorting icon on the first comment on the right hand side of the page.